-CGD is usually diagnosed in childhood.
-If there is a family history of CGD or a child has symptoms, doctors will test for this condition.
 Most people will have symptoms by the time they are three years old.
-Most people affected by CGD will be diagnosed by age five.
+Additionally, many of those affected by CGD will be diagnosed by age five.

-A doctor studies a sample of blood or tissue to identify a faulty gene that causes CGD.
+When testing and diagnosing for CGD, a doctor studies a sample of blood, skin, hair or saliva to identify if the faulty gene that causes CGD is present.

-During a physical exam, doctors can look for inflammation and granulomas.
+During a physical exam, doctors can look for inflammation and granulomas in order to diagnose CGD.

 The immune system of a person with CGD does not work properly, leaving the body prone to bacterial and fungal infections.
 A person with CGD will oftentimes show signs of immunodeficiency at a very young age.
 Learn more about the “red flag” symptoms of CGD from Dr. Harry Malech.